Planning

 Parking

-How much parking does my project need to provide?
+How much off-street automobile parking does my project need to provide?

-Requirements for off-street, electric vehicle (EV), and ADA automobile parking spaces and short- and long-term bicycle parking spaces vary depending on the project location and associated zoning.
-For off-street parking and bicycle parking requirements, please refer first to the applicable zoning district regulations for parking requirements.
+For County off-street automobile parking please refer first to the applicable zoning district regulations.
 If the applicable zoning district does not establish parking requirements, then refer to the Parking section of the Zoning Regulations for off-street parking requirements by project type.

-The project may be eligible for reduced automobile parking requirements depending on its proximity to a major transit stop per AB 2097, approach to reduce vehicle-miles traveled associated with an environmental impact under CEQA, transportation demand management requirements from C/CAG, or project type (like multifamily affordable housing).
+State and local regulations provide for reduced parking requirements for projects with certain characteristics such as its proximity to a major transit stop, project type (like multifamily affordable housing), approach to reducing vehicle-miles traveled associated with an environmental impact under CEQA, transportation demand management requirements from C/CAG, or EV parking needs.
 See additional FAQs below and review Public Works’ guidance on traffic impact analysis.
-Note that relevant projects in the coastal zone will also need to comply with Local Coastal Program Policy 2.52.
+Note that relevant projects in the coastal zone must comply with Local Coastal Program Policy 2.52.

 Can I reduce the amount of required off-street automobile parking?